fusesoc/monorepo-example/README.md

 ### Multiple copies with dev version in repo

 A slight variation of the workflow above is to make (preferably read-only) archive copies of stable versions of the cores somewhere else.
 This can be a separate repo or plain storage.
 In this workflow only the version in the repo is under development.
 It can be wise to set the version number of the core under development to an arbitrary high number (like 999.9.9) to make sure that it is always picked as the latest version.
 In this case, don't forget to set the correct version number on the archived cores.

+### URL provider

+Another variation of using multiple copies is to package stable IP cores as zip/tar.gz archives and make these available over http.
+This allows FuseSoC to use the URL provider to fetch them as remote cores.

+### Monorepo as remote core

+Monorepos with remote cores technically work the same as with a polyrepo setup.
+There's nothing technicallly stopping users from putting all cores into the same repo with individual versioning.
+Ther are however two practical limitiations to this approach.

+Remote cores, when using git, use the repo root as the root directory for the source files.
+This means that any path to a source file must be relative to the repo root.
+If a local core that resides in a subdirectory in the repo is converted to a remote core, all paths must be prefixed with the subdirectory.
+This makes it more complicated to convert between local and remote cores.

+Each version of each core will need to check out the complete repo to their respective cache.
+For a larger repo this can become impractical when the repo size or number of cores grow.